DanielGausi/Nemp/bin/Skins/Skin Readme.txt

 MemoTextCL:		Font color of the lyrics part ShapeBrushCL,
-ShapePenCL:		Colors for the slide shapes for time, volume, effects, equalizer Splitter1,
+ShapePenCL:		Colors for the slide shapes for time, volume, effects, equalizer ShapePenProgressCL,
-Splitter2,
+ShapeBrushProgresCL:    Colors for the "progress part" in the slide shapes for progress
-Splitter3:		Colors for the splitters to resize several parts of the main window
+Splitter1:		Colors for the splitters to resize several parts of the main window
 PlaylistPlayingFileColor: Font color of the file currently playing in the playlist MinFontColor,
 MiddleFontColor,